Estonian WinoGrande Dataset: Comparative Analysis of LLM Performance on Human and Machine Translation: Human Translated Dataset

 \subsection{Localization, Adaptation and Error Correction}

 The dataset was localized by replacing geographical locations, brands, foods, activities, and animal species with culturally and regionally appropriate Estonian equivalents.
 A total of 53 samples were localized.
+As a result of the localization process, two types of samples can be identified: those in which the culturally adapted information is necessary for reasoning ( Table \ref{tab:cultural_adaptation_examples}, A) , and those in which it is not ( Table \ref{tab:cultural_adaptation_examples}, B).
 Names were adapted in all samples, with English names replaced by typical Estonian names.

 During the manual translation process, 89 samples in the original dataset were found to be either inherently ambiguous or had the wrong answer marked as correct.
 Such issues were addressed in the human translated dataset by adjusting the schema or editing its answer options to eliminate ambiguity and ensure correctness.
 The labels marking those problematic items in the original WinoGrande dataset will be released together with the Estonian WinoGrande dataset.